Yankees vs. Tigers Player Props Betting Odds

 Torkelson Stats

-- Torkelson has 113 hits with 28 doubles, a triple, 23 home runs and 57 walks.
-He has driven in 69 runs with three stolen bases.
+- Torkelson has recorded 114 hits with 28 doubles, a triple, 24 home runs and 57 walks.
+He has driven in 70 runs with three stolen bases.

 Torkelson Recent Games